Ed-Davis/cryptoChecker/README.md

 *If the response schema changes you will need to create a new cached version of an API response.

-TO MAKE SURE YOU USE THE REAL API:
+#### Consciously choose the real API or mocking:
 **Beware** The current default uses the real API but this will speed up your use of your credits.
+Instead, if you need to work on the data listed by the main API, use the mock to save the $£$!